 The Link Between Research & Practice

-Chiropractic expertise in the musculoskeletal (MSK) system comes not only from seven years of intensive post-secondary education and practical hours, but also from a growing body of rigourous research.
+Chiropractic expertise in treating the spine, muscles and nervous system comes not only from seven years of intensive post-secondary education and practical hours, but also from a growing body of rigourous research.
 Chiropractic research provides the evidence upon which the chiropractic profession bases best practices and patient-centred treatment – what is known in all health professions as “evidence-based” treatment.